Pachinko (novel): Characters

+Major Characters

 Sunja — Sunja is the main protagonist of Pachinko, appearing in all three books.
 Sunja is the daughter of Hoonie and Yangjin, born in Yeongdo, Busan, Korea.
 Sunja has two children: Noa and Mozasu.
 While Baek Isak raised both Noa and Mozasu, he is only Mozasu's biological father.
 Koh Hansu is Noa's biological father.

+Yangjin – Yangjin is the mother of Sunja and wife of Hoonie.
+She runs a boarding house in Busan, Korea, but later relocates, through Koh Hansu, to Japan where she is reunited with Sunja and lives with her at the farm and then in Osaka.

 Baek Isak — Baek Isak is a Protestant minister from Pyongyang, Korea.
 He is first introduced when he visits Yangjin's boardinghouse on his way to Osaka to move in with his brother, Yoseb.
 Sickly since birth, Baek Isak struggled with sickness until he died in Osaka.

 Kyunghee — Kyunghee is Yoseb's wife, Sunja's best friend, and sister-in-law.
 She plays a large part in helping Sunja support their families in living, helping Sunja prepare kimchi to sell.

 Yoseb — Yoseb is Baek Isak's brother in Osaka, Japan.
 He works in a factory to support his family.
 He lives in Ikaino in Osaka, where most Koreans are known to live.
 He received a job opportunity in Nagasaki in 1945.
 He became significantly injured in the subsequent US atomic bombing of Nagasaki.

 Koh Hansu — Koh Hansu is a Korean man adopted into a family of organized crime in Japan.
 Koh Hansu continually strives to earn money and control what he can be using his connections.
 Hansu meets Sunja in Korea, even though he has a wife in Japan.
 Throughout the novel, Hansu utilizes his influence to look after Sunja and her family, keeping them alive.
 Hansu is driven by his love for his only son, Noa.

 Noa — Noa is the only son of Koh Hansu and Sunja.
 He attends Waseda University in Tokyo before moving to Nagano to start a new life away from Hansu and Sunja.
 He struggles with identity issues stemming from his biological father's associations with the yakuza.
 Noa marries Risa and has four children with her, twin girls, a son and another daughter.

 Mozasu — Mozasu is the only son of Baek Isak and Sunja.
 He faces constant bullying in school and tends to retaliate with force.
 As a result, he drops out of school and begins an apprenticeship as a guard at a pachinko parlor.
 Eventually, he moves up in the ranks and establishes his parlors.
 Mozasu marries a girl named Yumi and has one son, Solomon.

 Solomon — Solomon is the only son of Mozasu and Yumi.
 Solomon did not face many of the same issues as his father or grandmother growing up since his father was very wealthy.
 Torn about what he wants to do with his life, he attends university in the United States.
 Eventually, he decides to enter the pachinko business like his father.